corsairmarks/more_standard_districts/mod/README.md

 Overwrites `common/buildings/05_research_buildings.txt` to alter the Research Labs, and thus is not compatible with other mods that want to make changes to Research Labs, the Research Institute, or the Planetary Supercomputer.
 To implement the desired effect from the new Research Lab, this mod overwrites the economic category for researchers (`planet_researchers`) in order to generate the `_add` modifiers for research production (previously only `_mult` was available).

 Also overwrites all three flavors of Tech-World build automation (`common/colony_types/00_research_automation.txt`, `common/colony_types/00_research_hive_automation.txt`, `common/colony_types/00_research_machine_automation.txt`) to use the new Research Districts and enabling the AI to understand the Research Lab building changes.
-Thus is incompatible with other mods that also update these build plans.
+Thus it is incompatible with other mods that also update these build plans.
 Commonly this is AI mods - whichever mod loads _last_ will use its version of these three files.

-This mod adds a Commercial District which also has been build with compatibility for my mod [Enhanced Trade Districts and Designations](https://steamcommunity.com/sharedfiles/filedetails/?id=2641081470).
+This mod adds a Commercial District which also has been built with compatibility for my mod [Enhanced Trade Districts and Designations](https://steamcommunity.com/sharedfiles/filedetails/?id=2641081470).
 Enjoy building commercial enterprises on practically any world.

 Built for Stellaris version 3.1.\* "Lem."
 Not compatible with achievements.